Electrocardiography: Cardiac monitors

-Besides the standard electrocardiograph machine, there are other devices capable of recording ECG signals.
-Portable devices have existed since the Holter monitor was produced in 1962.
+Besides the standard electrocardiograph machine, there are other devices that can record ECG signals.
+Portable devices have existed since the Holter monitor was introduced in 1962.

 Traditionally, these monitors have used electrodes with patches on the skin to record the ECG, but new devices can stick to the chest as a single patch without need for wires, developed by Zio (Zio XT), TZ Medical (Trident), Philips (BioTel) and BardyDx (CAM) among many others.

 Implantable devices such as the artificial cardiac pacemaker and implantable cardioverter-defibrillator are capable of measuring a "far field" signal between the leads in the heart and the implanted battery/generator that resembles an ECG signal (technically, the signal recorded in the heart is called an electrogram, which is interpreted differently).

-Advancement of the Holter monitor became the implantable loop recorder that performs the same function but in an implantable device with batteries that last on the order of years.
+The development of the Holter monitor led to the creation of the implantable loop recorder, which performs the same function but is an implantable device with batteries that last for years.

-Additionally, there are available various Arduino kits with ECG sensor modules and smartwatch devices that are capable of recording an ECG signal as well, such as with the 4th generation Apple Watch, Samsung Galaxy Watch 4 and newer devices.
+Additionally, there are available various Arduino kits with ECG sensor modules and smartwatch devices that are capable of recording an ECG signal as well, such as with the 4th generation Apple Watch (2018), Samsung Galaxy Watch 4 (2021) and newer devices.

 Electrodes and leads

 Electrodes are the actual conductive pads attached to the body surface.
 Any pair of electrodes can measure the electrical potential difference between the two corresponding locations of attachment.
 Such a pair forms a lead.
-However, "leads" can also be formed between a physical electrode and a virtual electrode, known as Wilson's central terminal (WCT), whose potential is defined as the average potential measured by three limb electrodes that are attached to the right arm, the left arm, and the left foot, respectively.
+However, "leads" can also be formed between a physical electrode and a virtual electrode, which is the average of numerous leads.
+All clinical ECGs use Wilson's central terminal (WCT) as the virtual electrode from which the precordial leads are measured, whose potential is defined as the average potential measured by the three standard limb leads.

-Commonly, 10 electrodes attached to the body are used to form 12 ECG leads, with each lead measuring a specific electrical potential difference (as listed in the table below).
+Commonly, 10 electrodes attached to the body are used to form 12 ECG leads, with each lead measuring a specific electrical potential difference.